DanielMcDonagh/playwright-sort-by-test/03b_testing-strategy-summary.md

 # Testing Strategy Summary

+## Technical Test Prompt 3

+What testing phases/processes would you apply to validate the implemented sorting feature, from the initial idea to production delivery? (e.g., exploratory testing, system testing, etc.)

+This Summary is to be seen as a TLDR overview of the original Testing Strategy document.
+This could be utilised for stakeholders, juniors, or other teams in a real situation.

 ## Purpose
-A concise overview of how we’ll validate the “Sort By” feature on the High Life Café product listing page—from requirements through to production release—so anyone (recruiters, juniors, or team members) can understand our quality guardrails, risk mitigation, and timeline.
+A concise overview of how we’ll validate the “Sort By” feature on the High Life Café product listing page-from requirements through to production release - so anyone (stakeholders, juniors, or team members) can understand our quality guardrails, risk mitigation, and timeline.

----

 ## High-Level Phases